seamusabshere/fuzzy_match/README.markdown

     >> matcher.find('Shamus')
     => "seamus"

+See also the blog post [Fuzzy match in Ruby](http://numbers.brighterplanet.com/2012/01/18/fuzzy-match-in-ruby/).

 ## Default matching (string similarity)

 At the core, and even if you configure nothing else, string similarity (calculated by "pair distance" aka Dice's) is used to compare records.